mythsman/hexo-filter-asciinema/README.md

 ## Desciption

-A simple plugin which can embed asciinema-player in your article.
+A simple plugin which can embed asciinema-player in your article with local file.

 Though the plugin [hexo-tag-asciinema](https://github.com/narongdejsrn/hexo-tag-asciinema) does a similar thing .
 That one relies on `asciinema.org` ,  while this one relies just on local file.